sradiouy/NextflowNotes/README.md

 Modification of the main.nf to create a basic program.

-Every nextflow main.nf need to have these line:
+Every nextflow main.nf need to have this line:
 > #! /usr/bin/env nextflow